 I was working with mosaic data taken with the 4m Blanco telescope.
 I was working on the Sunyave Zeldorvich Blind Cluster Survey, searching for galaxy clusters.
 I learnt a lot.
 But more importantly I gained an invaluable insight to working in professional astronomy.
 Work proved to be very interesting most of the time.
 Whether it was finding some really cool interacting galaxies in my images, or glancing out the window and seeing the largest humming bird in the world hovering over the beautiful gardens in the recinto.
 Chile is also home to the Andean Condor, their national bird.
 One weekend I was lured into the mountains north of La Serena, which run along the beautiful rocky coast.
 During this solo trip, in what I was told to be a "rare event", I saw these magnificent birds close up, they are huge!

 Torres Del Paine is a place you should visit, its natural beauty is second to none.
 From towering, snow covered mountains with pristine rivers flowing into giant lakes, to huge glaciers and awesome wild life.
 My only advice is to buy a small cooker and take your own food, for the food that can be purchased along the endless trails is not to be trusted.

 If you are thinking about this scholarship then APPLY NOW, it really is a once in a life time opportunity.

 Australian Gemini Office

 Other Astronomy Studentships in Australasia

 AGUSS is an extremely competitive scheme - we typically receive 10 times more applications than there are studentships.
-For those who miss out, there are a number of similar programs operated by institutions throughout Australasia you may wish to consider, a separate list of which can be found here.
+For those who miss out, there are a number of similar programs operated by institutions throughout Australasia you may wish to consider.